IAEA-NSDDNetwork/ADDGAM/README.md

-# RADD
+# ADDGAM
-Deduces the radius parameter for odd-odd and odd-A nuclei using the even-even radii as input parameters.
-RADD is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).
+Add gammas to adopted level dataset, if gammas are from only one data set.
+ADDGAM is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).
-See the r0 paper https://doi.org/10.1016/j.nds.2020.07.001
-Address any question to Balraj Singh balraj@mcmaster.ca

-## Change History

-####2020-11
-New Versions

-####2015-03-10
-Program added

 ## Disclaimer